 Prostate cancer starts in the prostate gland, a small walnut-sized structure that makes up part of a man's reproductive system.
-It can be detected by a simple blood test, known as the PSA, for early detection, or in advanced prostate cancers cases symptoms can be indicators.
+It can be detected by a simple blood test, known as the PSA for early detection.
+In advanced prostate cancers cases, symptoms can be indicators.
 These symptoms can range from difficult or painful urination to erectile dysfunction.

 How often do we recommend a PSA?

 PSA testing does have its limitations on detection of prostate cancer and can sometimes give false positives and negatives.
-However, being tested for prostate cancer can help with early detection, giving a wider availability of treatments and greater chance of recovery.
+However, being tested can help with early detection, giving a wider availability of treatments and greater chance of recovery.

-The American Cancer Society recommends that the discussions about prostate cancer testing should take place at the following ages:
+The American Cancer Society recommends that the discussions about testing should take place at the following ages: